 Visits will be made by both the child's social worker and the family's adoption social worker after the child has moved in.
 These are based on both statutory requirements and the individual needs of the child and prospective adopter(s).
 The child remains a 'looked after' child until an Adoption Order is made.
 The child has to be visited in the first week of placement, followed by weekly visits up to the child's first statutory review at four weeks post placement, when the pattern of visiting will be discussed and agreed but will be not less than every six weeks.
 The child's review will determine when an application to adopt may be made and advice will be given by the worker for the prospective adopters.
 The 'Annex A' report for court will be prepared by both the family's and child's social workers.
-Life story material will be provided for the child in the future.
+Life story material will be provided for the child by the child's social worker and given to the adopters for safe keeping for the child in the future.
 The child's social worker is responsible for ensuring that a 'later in life letter' is completed before the Adoption Order is made, which will give an account of the circumstances of the adoption and can be read by the child when they are older.